TEXT-S&P summary: Rexam PLC

 The short-term credit rating is 'A-3'.
 We assess Rexam's liquidity as

-coverage of debt maturities by more than 1.2x over the next 12 months.
-More
+sufficiently cover debt maturities over the next 12 months.
+However, more than

-than GBP1 billion of Rexam's bonds mature in March and June 2013, which the
+GBP1 billion of bonds mature in the next 16 months (in March and June 2013).
+Our

-group plans to partially refinance over the next couple of months.
-Rexam only

-needs to refinance a portion of the bonds, as it has almost GBP1.2 billion of

 million of this to be required for ongoing operations, leaving surplus cash of